+- 9.4.
 The relevant information is contained in the enhanced DBS disclosure certificate (which the School obtains for all posts at the School that amount to regulated activity).
-It can also be obtained through the Teaching Regulation Agency Teacher Services system.
-The School will use either, or both, methods to obtain this information.

-In addition the School asks all applicants for management roles to declare in the application form whether they have ever been the subject of a referral to the Department for Education, or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school.
+It can also be obtained through the Employer Access Online service.
+The School will use either, or both, methods to obtain this information. - 9.5.
+In addition, the School asks all applicants for management roles to declare in the application form whether they have ever been the subject of a referral to the Department for Education, or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school. - 9.6.
 It is the School's position that in order to fully assess the suitability of an applicant for a management role it must be provided with the above information.
-Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body whether that resulted in the imposition of a section 128 direction or other sanction, or where a section 128 direction or other sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.
+Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body whether that resulted in the imposition of a section 128 direction or other sanction, or where a section 128 direction or other sanction or other sanction whether the facts of the case render the applicant unsuitable to work at the School.

-4.6 Disqualification from acting as a charity trustee or senior manager
+10. Disqualification from acting as a charity trustee or senior manager

-4.6.1 Background

-Under the Charities Act 2011 it is a criminal offence for a person to act as a trustee or senior manager of a charity when disqualified from doing so.
+- 10.1.
+Background: Under the Charities Act 2011 it is a criminal offence for a person to act as a trustee or senior manager of a charity when disqualified from doing so.
 The Charities Act 2011 sets out the grounds on which a person can be disqualified from acting as a trustee or senior manager.
-These include various spent and unspent criminal offences and other sanctions.

-4.6.2 Who is covered

-A person is considered to be a charity trustee if they are one of the people who have general control and management of the administration of the charity.
+These include various spent and unspent criminal offences and other sanctions. - 10.2.
+Who is covered: A person is considered to be a charity trustee if they are one of the people who have general control and management of the administration of the charity.
 In an independent school the trustees will typically be the governors of the school.
 Senior managers include those employees who report directly to the charity trustees or have responsibility for the overall management and control of the charity's finances.
-At the School the disqualification rules will be applicable to all governors, the Head / Principal, Bursar and potentially other senior staff who report directly to the governors.

-4.6.3 Self-declaration

-All those who are covered by the disqualification rules are required to complete a selfdeclaration form to confirm whether, to the best of their knowledge, they are subject to any of the disqualification criteria.
+At the School the disqualification rules will be applicable to all governors, the Head Mistress, Bursar and potentially other senior staff who report directly to the governors. - 10.3.
+Self-declaration: All those who are covered by the disqualification rules are required to complete a self-declaration form to confirm whether, to the best of their knowledge, they are subject to any of the disqualification criteria.
 A failure to disclose relevant information, or the provision of false information, which subsequently comes to the School's attention may result in the termination of an appointment as a governor or senior manager or the withdrawal of an offer of employment and may also amount to a criminal offence.

-All those who are required to complete a self-declaration form are also under an ongoing duty to inform the School if there is a change in their circumstances that results or may result in them becoming disqualified from acting as a governor or senior manager.
+All those who are required to complete a self-declaration form are also under an ongoing duty to inform the School if there is a change in their circumstances that results or may result in them becoming disqualified from acting as a governor or senior manager. - 10.4.
+Waiver: A person who discloses that one or more of the disqualification criteria is applicable to them may apply to the Charity Commission for a waiver of the disqualification.
+The School may at its absolute discretion withdraw an offer of employment for a senior manager or cease or terminate an appointment to the governing body if a waiver application becomes necessary or is rejected by the Charity

-4.6.4 Waiver

-A person who discloses that one or more of the disqualification criteria is applicable to them may apply to the Charity Commission for a waiver of the disqualification.